jasperanders/oForest/README.md

 This concludes the setup of the oTree environment.
 You can now invite researchers to the GitLab group.
 By forking the `template-experiment`, they can deploy their own experiments.
 For further instructions consult the `README.md` in the template repository.

 If you want to understand the components of oForest, you can also find my thesis [here](./Docs/Thesis/Cultivating_an_oForest—Jasper_Anders.pdf).
+Further, we strongly encourage you to look at the files and automation pipelines inside their respective folders.
+If you are unsure what a given piece does, refer to either my thesis for a broader overview or to the technical documentation of the tool used.